The Effects of Movement on Development and Learning

 This information is stored in various regions of the brain:

-For this amazing system to work, it is necessary for all areas of the brain to be inefficient communication with each other and this is why movement is critical to success in learning.
+For this amazing system to work, it is necessary for all areas of the brain to be in efficient communication with each other and this is why movement is critical to success in learning.

 “Cross lateral movements…activate both hemispheres in a balanced way.
 These activities work both sides of the body evenly and involve coordinated movements of both eyes, both ears, both hands and both feet as well as balanced core muscles.
 When [this occurs] the corpus callosum orchestrating these processes between the two hemispheres becomes more fully developed.
-Because both hemispheres and all four lobes are activated, cognitive function is heightened and ease of learning increases.” ~ Carla Hannaford, Smart Moves p.
-81
+Because both hemispheres and all four lobes are activated, cognitive function is heightened and ease of learning increases.”

 Learning and brain development happen simultaneously as babies begin to interact with their world.
 Experiences that are rich in sensory stimuli cause brain cells to communicate, and this, in essence, is learning and thought.
 We all have observed how very young children want to pick up and taste everything they come across.
-This is what learning through the senses looks like; this is movement that results in development and learning.
+This is what learning through the senses looks like.
+This is movement that results in development and learning.

 Over time, learning that is done through the senses becomes more particular and more advanced and so the neural pathways that have to do with these experiences also become more elaborate and more complex.

 Those who have studied the connection between brain and body assert one thing: movement is essential to learning.
 Movement serves to awaken the brain to learn and then anchors what we learn into our neural networks.
-The great news is that because our brain is plastic and will continue to develop in reaction to our experiences, if your child is having trouble retrieving concepts that you believe he or she should know, please involve him or her in daily active movement that involves the whole body, balance, cross lateral movements (alternating one side of the body after the other), activities in which limbs cross the midline (reach right arm across the body to the left, etc.) What will happen is that this movement will get the different regions in the brain “talking” with each other so that information stored in various places can be consolidated and used.
+The great news is that because our brain is plastic and will continue to develop in reaction to our experiences, if your child is having trouble retrieving concepts that you believe they should know, please involve them in daily active movement that involves the whole body, balance, cross lateral movements (alternating one side of the body after the other), activities in which limbs cross the midline (reach right arm across the body to the left, etc.) What will happen is that this movement will get the different regions in the brain “talking” with each other so that information stored in various places can be consolidated and used.